 Guide for choosing the right condolence flowers:

-Choosing the right colour for a flower arrangement :- There is no right or wrong colour.
+Choosing the right colour for funeral wreaths flower arrangement :- There is no right or wrong colour.
 Keep in mind that funeral arrangements are meant to give people something to look at while they are remembering the person they have lost.
 Order a flower arrangement you feel is best suited to this occasion.
 Typically if you are unsure of the deceased religion or culture, white/cream and green colours are standard for condolences and funerals.
 Occasionally, a dash of purple or yellow flowers to the predominantly white and green colours could make condolence flower arrangement stands out.
 Many times you can leave this up to your florist.

-Choosing the right size for your sympathy flowers: – Any sized flower gift you send to the funeral will be appropriate.
+Choosing the right size for your condolences flowers: – Any sized flower gift you send to the funeral will be appropriate.
 There are often end tables for smaller flower displays, pedestals for medium displays and larger flower arrangements sometimes come with their own stand.

-Giving your flower arrangement a personal touch: – As your florist if they have any suggestions for making your sympathy flower arrangement special.
+Giving your flower arrangement a personal touch: – As your florist if they have any suggestions for making your condolences flowers arrangement special.
 They may have special items they can mix in with the flowers particularly if you know the deceased or family well.
 For example, golf club figurines a golf fan or a doll or stuffed toy for a child.
 You can also incorporate your own memorial objects into the arrangement.
 If you don’t have the opportunity to give them to your florist personally, you can still add your personal touch to the flower arrangement once you arrive at the funeral home.
 The family normally takes these arrangements home, so they’ll notice the special touch you’ve added.